4GeeksAcademy/blog/blog/software-engineer-salary-germany.md

 > You can become unstoppable and change your life, no previous coding experience is required. **Become certified and career ready in 4 months!
 Just visit our website and apply to our Coding Bootcamp for more info.**

 <call-to-action button_text="Apply to our Coding Bootcamp" button_link="https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer" background="rgba(0, 151, 205, 0.15)" title="Become certified and career ready in 4 months!
-Just visit our website and apply to our Coding Bootcamp for more info."></call-to-action>
+Just visit our website and apply to our Coding Bootcamp for more info." text=""></call-to-action>